 Final thoughts

 For marketing and growth teams, the specifics of each scoring framework matter far less than picking one and using it.
-The best framework is the one your team will actually use, consistently.
+The best prioritisation framework is the one your team will actually use, consistently.

 Start simple.
 Use ICE or RICE to build the habit.
 Graduate to more sophisticated frameworks as your team matures and your data improves.
 The goal is not a perfect score — it is a better conversation about where to focus.